sato3238/pot-sdk-doc/Install_PyCharm_Windows10.md

 You have already created a Virtual Environment at `C:\work\py37` and have installed `POT SDK`.
 We can just open `C:\work`.

-> You can change the working folder instead of `C:\work` however change the folder path in this example.
+> YES, you CAN change the working folder instead of `C:\work` --- however that will change all of the folder pathes in this document/examples.